fancy-flashcard/ffc/docs/technology.md

 ## Why Vue?

-- easier to learn/use (compared to e.g. React and Angular)
-- easier for others to contribute because easy to understand
-- community backed
+`Vue.js` is a community backed and lightweight frontend framework.
-- lightweight
-- easy to expand
+Compared to React and Angular it's easier to learn and get started right away.
+Apart from the advantage for us, we also see the chance that others can contribute more easily.
+All this is of course aided by the ease of use and broadly available documentation of `Vue.js`.

-- supports TypeScript, thus taking advantage of typing and static code checks
+Additionally `Vue.js` offers the possibility to use TypeScript so that we could take advantage of using typing and static code checks.

 ## Why Vuetify?

-- many UI components for Material Design
+Vuetify is a library with many UI components for Material Design.
-- widely used
+It's widely used and well documented.
-- well documented
+We chose to add it to our project because we wanted our app to comply with [Material Design Guidlines](https://material.io) and it really helped us to create beautiful user interfaces quickly.

-## LocalStorage for storing data
+## Local Storage for storing data

-- easiest to store data client-side
+As we decided for a decentral approach, we somehow needed to store data client-side.
-- we just need a simple way of storing key-value-pairs -> local storage offers exactly this without any overhead
+Among all the possibilites we decided for Local Storage because it's very simple and satisfies exactly what we need: storing key-value-pairs without any overhead.

-## ServiceWorker
+## Service Worker

-- offering PWA features
-- especially caching (offline accessability) + app-like feeling by installing
+To make PWAs feel like native apps, a Service Worker is required.
+It offers the possibility to cache data and resources which makes our app work offline.
+In the future it may help us by offering access to notifications.

+Additionally we make our app installable by providing a manifest, thus users can add it to their homescreen and it feels like a natie app.